 In California, you generally have two years from the date of the accident to file a personal injury lawsuit.
 However, this window can close much faster in certain situations.
 If your injury involves a government entity, such as a slip and fall on city property or a collision with a city vehicle, you may have as little as six months to file an administrative claim.

-Contacting a lawyer as soon as possible helps protect your rights, preserve critical evidence, and ensure that your claim is handled correctly from the start.
+Contacting a lawyer as soon as possible helps protect your rights, preserve evidence, and ensure your claim complies with procedural requirements.
 Call us today for a free consultation.

 Why You Need a Lawyer for a Broken Bone Case

-Insurance companies stay profitable by minimizing payouts.
-When you handle a claim on your own, adjusters may question how serious your injury really is, argue that your fracture should heal quickly, or downplay the pain and disruption you’re experiencing.
+Insurance companies may attempt to limit payouts.
+When you handle a claim on your own, adjusters may question how serious your injury is, argue that your fracture should heal quickly, or downplay the disruption you are experiencing.

-Having an experienced lawyer allows you to protect your rights and ensure you get compensation that truly reflects your losses.
+Having an experienced lawyer allows you to protect your rights and pursue compensation supported by the evidence.

 A lawyer for broken bones can: